Asakōryū Takuma: Career

-Due to Ishizaki's amateur accomplishments, he was granted sandanme tsukedashi status which allowed him to make his debut at the bottom of sandanme.
-He made his professional debut in May 2021 and won the sandanme yusho with a perfect 7–0 record in his first tournament.
-He was promoted to makushita for the following July 2021 tournament where he won his first six matches before losing to Hokuseiho on the 13th day to finish with a 6–1 record.
-Ishizaki was promoted to a career-best makushita 1 rank for the January 2023 tournament, however, he finished with a poor 2–5 record and was unable to capitalize on a juryo promotion.
-In July 2023, he finished with a 5–2 record at the rank of makushita 5 and was promoted to juryo for the following September 2023 tournament.

-Upon promotion to juryo, Ishizaki was given the shikona "Asakoryu" (朝紅龍).
-He finished with a 7–8 record in his first tournament as a sekitori, but bounced back with a 9–6 record in November 2023.
-In January 2024, Asakōryū finished off with a slight margin of 8-7 but bounced back again with 9-6 in March.
-In May, Asakōryū finishes a record of 7-8 and then 6-9 in July.
+Due to Ishizaki's amateur accomplishments, he was granted sandanme tsukedashi status which allowed him to make his debut at the bottom of the sandanme division.
+He made his professional debut in May 2021 and won the sandanme championship with a perfect record in his first tournament.
+He was promoted to makushita for the following July tournament where he won his first six matches before losing to Hokuseihō on the 13th day to finish with a record.
+Ishizaki was promoted to a career-best makushita 1 rank for the January 2023 tournament, however, he finished with a poor record and was unable to capitalize on a jūryō promotion.
+In July 2023, he finished with a record at the rank of makushita 5 and was promoted to jūryō for the following September 2023 tournament.
+Upon promotion to jūryō, Ishizaki was given the shikona Asakōryū (朝紅龍).
+He finished with a record in his first tournament as a sekitori, but bounced back with a record in November 2023.
+After scoring 11 wins in September 2024, Asakōryū earned promotion to makuuchi for the first time.
+He ended his debut tournament with a losing record and was demoted to jūryō, though he immediately earned a return to the top division.

 During the 2025 May tournament, Asakōryū was listed as a potential recipient of the special prize for Fighting spirit, conditional on him achieving an eleventh victory on the final day of the tournament.
 Asakōryū lost to Endō and did not win the award.
+This would end up being the final match of Endō's career.
+In July 2025, Asakōryū's brother, who also wrestled under the ring name Ishizaki, was promoted to the jūryō division making the two wrestlers the twenty-fourth pair of brothers to reach the sekitori ranks in sumo history.